jeffgillan/Drone-mapping-class/docs/flight_mission_planning.md

 </figure>

 <br/>
-Digital cameras have an array of tiny photosites (corresponding to pixels) that make up the light sensitive sensor.
+Digital cameras have a **sensor array** of millions of tiny photosites (corresponding to pixels) that are each sensitive to light.
 The physical size (width and height in mm) as well as the number of photosites can vary between sensors.
 <br/>
 <br/>
 The graphic below shows the sensor array of the Phantom 4 camera.
-Multiplying the number of photosides (pixels) wide by the number of photosites heigh will tell you the total number of photosites for the array.
+Multiplying the number of photosites (pixels) wide by the number of photosites high will tell you the total number of photosites for the array.
 In our example, the camera has 19.9 million pixels, which are also called megapixels.

 <figure markdown>
   ![Image title](images/sensor_array.png){ width="600" }